Pearl Harbor Naval Shipyard Dry Dock 5 Anchoring Ceremony

-240224-N-EL904-0012 Adm.
-Samuel Paparo, Hawaii Rep. Jill Tokuda, Hawaii Rep. Ed Case and Hawaii Rep. Brian Schatz at the Pearl Harbor Naval Shipyard & Intermediate Maintenance Facility (PHNSY & IMF) Dry Dock 5 Anchoring Ceremony Feb.
-24, 2024.
+240224-N-EL904-0003 PEARL HARBOR, Hawaii - Hawaii Rep. Jill Tokuda adds her name to history at the Pearl Harbor Naval Shipyard & Intermediate Maintenance Facility (PHNSY & IMF) Dry Dock 5 Anchoring Ceremony as she signs a pile that will become part of the first new dry dock to be built at PHNSY & IMF since 1943.
 The ceremony celebrated an early construction milestone, marking the installation of piles that will anchor the foundational footprint of Dry Dock 5 at PHNSY & IMF.
 This is the first graving dock built in Pearl Harbor since 1943 and the highest-value single construction project in the history of the Navy.
 The new dry dock will enhance PHNSY & IMF’s mission to repair, maintain, and modernize Navy fast-attack submarines and surface ships, keeping them Fit to Fight.
 U.S. Navy photo by Justice Vannatta

 |Date Taken: